rrawlinson/21st-final-project/README.md

 - What race is the majority in certain areas?
 - Show the shift/migration patterns over time

-put the link here: shinyapps
+Hosted on shinyapps.io here: [Diversity in Seattle]("https://dtsullivan.shinyapps.io/diversity-in-seattle/")

 Technical Aspects:
 - R Language